garkerwy/q4/README.md

-Making a presentation to explain my project.(x5) worked on the presentation
+Making a presentation to explain my project. worked on the presentation